Financial and Administrative Guide: Moving to France 2025

 Don't Forget Renter's Insurance (Assurance Habitation)

 In France, securing renter's insurance, known as assurance habitation, isn't just a good idea—it's a legal requirement for anyone signing a lease for an unfurnished apartment.
 Your landlord will require proof of your policy before handing over the keys.
 This insurance primarily covers your civil liability (responsabilité civile), protecting you against damages to the property (like from fire or water leaks) and to third parties.
 The great news is that this essential coverage is surprisingly affordable.
 Many expats assume it will be a major expense, but it's one of the easiest and cheapest administrative tasks to complete.
-I personally chose MAIF for my policy, and my comprehensive plan costs me less than €20 per month, providing complete peace of mind for a very small price.
+I personally chose MAIF for my rental insurance policy, and my comprehensive plan costs me less than €20 per month, providing complete peace of mind for a very small price.
+If you aren't as comfortable working directly with insurance companies in France, Feather, the same company that offers expat health insurance in English also offers Renters and homeowners insurance in English.
+This could be a convenient option for those that want to keep their insurance in one place.
+You can find details on Feather's renters and homeowners insurance here

 Internet: The Best Value for High-Speed Fiber